 Supported Employment is all about working out which would be the right job and becoming employed.
 Most people find interviews very stressful so ‘working interviews’ are often used as a sort of job trial.
 It’s a chance to show an employer that you can do the job well without going through a formal interview.

 Supported Employment is sometimes called Individual Placement and Support when it is used with people with mental health conditions.
 You can find lots of information about what it is and how successful it is on the Centre for Mental Health website.

 Basically, the process is:

-* Discovering what would be the ideal job by getting to understand skills, needs and preferences
+* Discovering what would be your ideal job by getting to understand your skills, needs and preferences

-* Making sure that the person is financially better off by working
+* Making sure that you are financially better off by working

 * Talking to companies to find, or create, the right vacancy as quickly as possible

-* Supporting people through an interview or arranging a work trial that would lead to a job
+* Supporting you through an interview or arranging a work trial that would lead to a job

-* Offering support and guidance to the employer
+* Offering support and guidance to your employer

 You’ll find information on this site and through the following links that should help you to think about getting back to work.
 Please let us know about other useful resources.
 BASE is not responsible for the content of third party websites.